brianhouse/art_and_code/units/5_nonlinearity/code.md

   <img src="code/canvas_5.png" width=300 /><br />
 </p>

 Next, we use the `createFont()` function to load it into Processing—this is similar to the `loadImage()` function.
 It takes the filename of the font and a size, and it stores the font data in a variable.
-The size is more or less irrelevant, since we can change it later, but for best quality try to set it to approximately what you'll use—you can list more than one as additional arguments.
+Processing will load the font at this size and then scale it as needed, so put in the largest size you anticipate using (but no larger) in order to maximize quality without compromising too much memory.

 `createFont()` should always be called within `setup()`, but you can use `textFont()` anywhere to change fonts on the fly.
 Just keep in mind that you may need to make a global variable with the font name: